This book was published in December of 1847 so I thinks it’s fair game to give spoilers, but just in case: *spoiler alert*

 I grew to hate Heathcliff.
 I wished pain, suffering, torment and even death on this protagonist.
 I grew to relish when characters exacted their revenge on him.
 It was frightening seeing my empathy drain with each flip of the page, but it’s an effect that befell every character each passing year they spent in those dark moors of Wuthering Heights.
 I thought of Heathcliff and Catherine as inhumanly malicious, mainly because I didn’t want them even remotely associated with me, but there lies the irony: they are very much humanly malicious.

-I’m hesitant to how well my espoused beliefs of empathy, love, and forgiveness would survive in Wuthering Heights.
-I’m afraid I don’t have the courage to dwell on that for too long.
+I’m hesitant to how well my espoused beliefs of empathy, love,

 The book for next week is The Picture of Dorian Gray by Oscar Wilde.